Why Paint Abstract Art

 I’m always excited and happy to step into the studio and paint.
 Even if I feel that I failed on a painting and it’s just not working for me, I know that I can come back to it and change things.
 It is such a liberating feeling to know, it’s ok, I can try it again and come back to it with a new or different idea.

-Want to get these in your inbox, plus SO much more?
+Want to get these in your inbox, plus so much more?
 Leave your email below.

 Previous